skub4enko/pinglogger/README.md

 CONTRIBUTING
 Feel free to fork and submit PRs for improvements like HTML reports or more units (hours).
-License
-MIT LICENSE
+LICENSE
-(feel free to modify).
+MIT license (feel free to modify).